 This beer is fine.
 It’s an IPA from back before IPA’s started pushing the floral and citrus.
 Heck, this is an IPA from back before IPA’s started pushing the pine.

-I recently wrote a quick little throwaway piece about the current state of Connecticut’s contract brewers.
+I was thinking about the current state of Connecticut’s contract labels.
 It’s looking pretty darn bleak for them here in the latter part of 2015.
 Several have given up the game.

 But a few are still pushing forward.
 Great New London (aka Safe Harbor) is one of them.
 With only one beer in their first year, but now apparently four in their line-up, they are going to make a go of it through 2016.
-(They brew at Cottrell if you were unaware.)
+(The beers are brewed at Cottrell.)